MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 Ambient Authentication is http authentication with default credentials when explicit credentials aren't provided via NTLM/Kerberos/Negotiate challenge/response schemes.

-If you set the policy to RegularOnly (value 0), it allows ambient authentication for Regular sessions only.
+If you set the policy to 'RegularOnly', it allows ambient authentication for Regular sessions only.
 InPrivate and Guest sessions won't be allowed to ambiently authenticate.

-If you set the policy to InPrivateAndRegular (value 1), it allows ambient authentication for InPrivate and Regular sessions.
+If you set the policy to 'InPrivateAndRegular', it allows ambient authentication for InPrivate and Regular sessions.
 Guest sessions won't be allowed to ambiently authenticate.

-If you set the policy to GuestAndRegular (value 2), it allows ambient authentication for Guest and Regular sessions.
+If you set the policy to 'GuestAndRegular', it allows ambient authentication for Guest and Regular sessions.
 InPrivate sessions won't be allowed to ambiently authenticate

-If you set the policy to All (value 3), it allows ambient authentication for all sessions.
+If you set the policy to 'All', it allows ambient authentication for all sessions.

 Note that ambient authentication is always allowed on regular profiles.

 In Microsoft Edge version 81 and later, if the policy is left not set, ambient authentication will be enabled in regular sessions only.

+Policy options mapping:

-* 0 = Enable ambient authentication in regular sessions only
+* RegularOnly (0) = Enable ambient authentication in regular sessions only

-* 1 = Enable ambient authentication in InPrivate and regular sessions
+* InPrivateAndRegular (1) = Enable ambient authentication in InPrivate and regular sessions

-* 2 = Enable ambient authentication in guest and regular sessions
+* GuestAndRegular (2) = Enable ambient authentication in guest and regular sessions

-* 3 = Enable ambient authentication in regular, InPrivate and guest sessions
+* All (3) = Enable ambient authentication in regular, InPrivate and guest sessions

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes